astroport-fi/astroport-governance/contracts/generator_controller/README.md

 # GeneratorController contract

 The GeneratorController contract allows voting for pools using vxASTRO amount.
+Note: Here and everywhere in the contract, the word "pool" also means the LP token, because in the generator they are synonyms.

 ## InstantiateMsg